-- 6. Agencies that use aggregation should ensure that the parties' and other stakeholders' interests are adequately protected and that the process is understood to be transparent and legitimate by considering the use of mechanisms such as: - a.
+- 6. Agencies that use aggregation should ensure, to the extent possible, that the parties' and other stakeholders' interests are adequately protected and that the process is perceived as transparent and legitimate by considering the use of mechanisms such as: - a.
 Permitting interested stakeholders to file amicus briefs or their equivalent; - b.
 Conducting "fairness hearings," in which all interested stakeholders may express their concerns with the proposed relief to adjudicators in person or in writing; - c.
 Ensuring that separate interests are adequately represented in order to avoid conflicts of interest; - d.
-Permitting parties to opt out in appropriate circumstances; - e.
-Permitting parties to challenge the decision to aggregate in the appeals process, including an interlocutory appeal to the agency; and - f.
-Allowing oral arguments for amici or amicus briefs in agency appeals. - 7.
+Permitting parties to opt-out in appropriate circumstances; and - e.
+Allowing amicus briefs or oral arguments in agency appeals. - 7.
 Agencies that use aggregation should develop written and publicly available policies explaining how they initiate, conduct, and terminate aggregation proceedings.
 The policies should also set forth the factors used to determine whether aggregation is appropriate. - 8.
-Where feasible, agencies should consider assigning a specialized corps of experienced adjudicators who would be trained to handle aggregate proceedings, consistent with APA requirements where administrative law judges are assigned.
+Where feasible, agencies should consider assigning a specialized corps of experienced adjudicators who would be trained to handle aggregate proceedings, consistent with the APA requirement that administrative law judges be assigned in rotation.
 Agencies should also consider using a panel of adjudicators from the specialized corps to address concerns with having a single adjudicator decide cases that could have a significant impact.
 Agencies that have few adjudicators may need to "borrow" adjudicators from other agencies for this purpose.